Atkins 20®, Phase 4: How to Maintain a Healthy Diet & Weight

 You did it!
-You've reached your weight loss goal and you're finally in Phase 4, Lifetime Maintenance.
-This is not so much a phase as a permanent lifestyle.
-In general, the foods you eat in this phase are the same ones you've already been eating.
-There are some foods you tried to reintroduce earlier without success that you can now handle.
+You’ve reached your weight loss goal and are finally in Phase 4: Lifetime Maintenance.
+This is not so much a phase as it is a continuing healthy lifestyle.
+In general, the foods you eat in this phase are the same ones you’ve already been eating, but there are some foods you unsuccessfully tried to reintroduce earlier that you can now handle.
 You can experiment with these foods at any time as long as you remain near your goal weight.

 If you can accept that Phase 4 is a lifestyle and act accordingly, most likely you will never have to “diet” again.
 Does that mean you won’t ever regain a few pounds?
 Of course not.
 But now you possess the tools and skills to turn around any situation.
 Here’s why:

 - You’ve transitioned from phase to phase, gradually increasing your carb intake, as you worked toward a permanent way of eating.